douglowder/OOTPrebuildTest/README.md

 ## Things that don't work yet

-- tvOS release build having issues with the event demo (buttons not focusable)
 - Published canary bare-minimum template is missing the tvos folder
 - `expo.icon` not copied into tvos folder
 - Pod install not automatically run for tvos on prebuild
 - No `expo run:tvos` command yet
-- iOS prebuild breaks if react-native-tvos present in dependencies

 ## Notes